VENOUS LEG ULCERS

 With the use of ultrasound for accurate diagnosis and delineation of all the sources of the high venous pressure and with minimally invasive venous ablation procedures, vein surgeons are now able to cure over 90% of chronic venous ulcers and prevent their recur‐ rence.
 These results are far superior to those obtained from the vein stripping procedures of the past.

 Patients with leg ulcers that are resistant to healing should seek early diagnosis and treatment.
 For venous ulcers best treatment results can be expected from phlebologists skilled in the use of minimally invasive diagnostic and treatment techniques.
-Surekha Varicose Veins Clinic has the best varicose veins doctors of Mumbai,Dombivli.
+Dr.Ashish Dhadas at Surekha Varicose Veins Clinic is a highly experienced Phlebologist and has successfully treated more than 5000 patients over the past 15 years.